comit/sonoff-bridge/Upload.md

 The default environment configuration generates multiple firmware variants.
 To build and/or flash exactly one of these, uncomment one of the `env_default` lines in [platformio.ini](https://github.com/arendst/Sonoff-Tasmota/blob/master/platformio.ini).

-* `sonoff.bin` - the default firmware for all but initial Sonoff-Touch and Sonoff-4CH devices
+* `sonoff.bin` - the default firmware for all devices
-* `sonoff-touch-4ch.bin` - the inital firmware for the Sonoff-Touch and Sonoff-4CH ONLY and is only used at initial serial upload to these devices.
-Future (OTA and web) uploads can use the sonoff.bin version as this version will be patched during (OTA and web) uploading to satisfy the esp8285 chip and flash layout.
 * `sonoff-minimal.bin` - is interim firmware to be used when the above firmware images become too big to fit as OTA or web upload; installing this one first and THEN uploading the desired sonoff.bin allows for future firmware size growth over the OTA file limit of 1/2 flash size.
 * `sonoff-ds18x20.bin` - is a version of sonoff.bin with the USE_DS18X20 define enabled and a larger MQTT buffer size to be used by people having more than 4 ds18x20 sensors connected.